TN rolls out free vaccination drive at pvt hospitals | Health

 Subramanian also clarified that the current practice of offering vaccines for a price by private hospitals would continue along with the free drive.

-A COVISHIELD vaccine is priced at Rs 780 a dose, while COVAXIN (offered by Bharat Biotech) is priced at Rs 1,410 a dose, in private healthcare facilities.
+A Covishield vaccine is priced at Rs 780 a dose, while Covaxin is priced at Rs 1,410 a dose, in private healthcare facilities.

 In government run hospitals and at primary health centres, the vaccines are provided free of cost.